karrermarco/MasterThesis_GreenlandIceslabs/README.md

 ---

-## 5. License & Academic Citation

-This repository hosts code developed exclusively for academic research purposes as part of a Master's Thesis.

----

 ## 5. License & Contact

 This repository hosts the computational workflow and data processing scripts developed as part of a Master's Thesis.
 All code is available for academic and research purposes.